StevenBtw/solvor/docs/algorithms/continuous/powell.md

 **The core idea:** Minimize along one axis, then the next, then the next... then along the direction you've traveled overall.
 This "conjugate direction" trick accelerates convergence dramatically.

 **Why axis-by-axis isn't enough:** Simple coordinate descent (optimize x₁, then x₂, then x₃...) can zig-zag badly on elongated valleys.
-Imagine a narrow diagonal valley—you take tiny orthogonal steps that barely make progress.
+Imagine a narrow diagonal valley, you take tiny orthogonal steps that barely make progress.
 Powell's method fixes this.

 **The algorithm:**